aramder/aramder.github.io/projects/_posts/2020-10-24-uTailLight.md

 ---
 ![Rear view of motorcycle with brake lights illuminated](/images/projects/uTailLight/rear braking.png)

 This summer I started riding a motorcycle, and while stuck at home, I designed and built an auxiliary LED indicator system for added visibility.
-The system uses addressable LEDs, allowing the compact controller + power supply to manage potentially hundreds of LEDs. <!--more-->
+The system uses addressable LEDs, allowing the compact controller with an integrated power supply to manage potentially hundreds of LEDs. <!--more-->

 ![Spool of WS2812B LEDs](/images/projects/uTailLight/ws2812b.jpg)